Xilinx/Vitis-AI/tools/Vitis-AI-Quantizer/vai_q_pytorch/README.md

 When doing calibration forward, we borrow float evaluation flow to minimize code change from float script.
 So there are loss and accuracy displayed in the end.
 They are meaningless, just skip them.
 Pay more attention to the colorful log messages with special keywords "NNDCT".

-Another important thing is to contral iteration numbers during quantization and evaluation.
+Another important thing is to control iteration numbers during quantization and evaluation.
 Generally, 100-1000 images are enough for quantization and the whole validation set are required for evaluation.
 The iteration numbers can be controlled in the data loading part.
 In this case, argument "subset_len" controls how many images used for network forwarding.